 A series of recently passed and enacted state laws could make it much harder for consumers to know when a credit skimmer is found at a gas station.

-For years, the Texas Department of Agriculture has released warnings about gas stations where someone had attached a skimmer to steal credit card information, but new laws (HB2945 and SB2119) will limited who can get the reports.
+For years, the Texas Department of Agriculture has released warnings about gas stations where someone had attached a skimmer to steal credit card information, but new laws (HB2945 and SB2119) will limit who can get the reports.

 “With the recent legislation changes, the regulation of fuel pumps is now being regulated by the Texas Department of Licensing and Regulations (TDLR),” TDLR representative Mike Arismendez said.